Commercial Real Estate Loan Rates: The Essential Guide

 Do Commercial Real Estate loans have simple or amortized interest?

 Commercial real estate loans can have simple or amortized interest.
 The type of interest depends on the loan product and lender.
-Simple interest is common for short-term financing, while amortized interest is used for long-term financing.
+Simple interest is commonly used for short-term financing, while amortized interest is typically employed for long-term funding.

 Simple interest loans are often seen in bridge loans or short-term financing solutions.
 They are straightforward, with the borrower paying only the principal amount borrowed along with the predetermined interest rate.